smudge/decks/railsconf-2022/slides.md

 ![incentives-1](/images/incentives-1.png)

 <!--
-Then, we had a B2B engineering team, who owned the demo environment for a consumer product that they weren't building.
+Then, we had the B2B engineering team, who owned the demo environment for a consumer product that they weren't really building.
 -->

 ---